grafana/mimir/docs/sources/architecture/about-the-key-value-store.md

 ### Consul

-Grafana Mimir supports [Consul](https://www.consul.io) as backend KV store.
+Grafana Mimir supports [Consul](https://www.consul.io) as a backend KV store.
 When choosing this option, Consul needs to be installed alongside Grafana Mimir.

 Refer to the [consul](../configuration/reference-configuration-parameters.md#consul)